vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 ## Vertical Relational Databases

+{:.block-warning}
-Understand thoroughly.
+> Understand every aspect of Relational Databases thoroughly.

+One might feel that Vertical RDBMs are legacy and don't apply to WSEs.
+But, that's far from the truth.
+Many enterprise systems of large scale run on top of Vertical RDBMSs.
+Their importance really couldn't be overstated.

-Of all the systems you'll encounter as an WSE, Databases are perhaps the most ubiquitous and important.
-Databases are a **vast** topic and understanding it means forming a mental model by which one can utilize it effectively: for e.g. efficient querying, avoiding inconsistencies, using transactions etc. Vertical databases (like Oracle, PostgreSQL) are still the most common form of database (often with flavors of some replication/sharding).
+Databases are a **vast** topic and understanding it means forming a mental model by which one can utilize them effectively: for e.g. efficient querying, avoiding inconsistencies, using transactions etc. Vertical databases (like Oracle, PostgreSQL) are still the most common form of database (often with flavors of some replication/sharding).

 Here are some (non-exhaustive) topics to understand in depth, in no particular order:
 * Indexes & Querying: how a database uses Indexes to query effectively